‘Big Game Bound’ to stream daily from Super Bowl in Tampa

 TAMPA, Fla.
 (NEXSTAR) — Starting Monday, Nexstar Media Group’s “Big Game Bound” live stream travels to Tampa and Super Bowl LV to begin daily coverage from the host city.
-Each day at 1/12c, our team of experts will bring you the latest news and analysis along with big name guests to get you ready for the biggest event in American sports.
+Each day at 1 p.m.
+ET, our team of experts will bring you the latest news and analysis along with big-name guests to get you ready for the biggest event in American sports.

-Big Game Bound, which will be available via livestream and on-demand, will be hosted by WOOD Sports Director Jack Doles, WGN’s Jarrett Payton and WFLA’s J.B.
+Big Game Bound, which will be available via live stream and on-demand, will be hosted by WOOD Sports Director Jack Doles, WGN’s Jarrett Payton and WFLA’s J.B.
 Biunno.
 It will stream on more than 115 Nexstar websites across the country.
 Coverage begins Monday and will continue through Super Bowl Sunday, February 7.
-This year’s game pits the NFC Champion Tampa Bay Bucaneers against the AFC’s Kansas City Chiefs.
+This year’s game pits the NFC Champion Tampa Bay Buccaneers against the AFC’s Kansas City Chiefs.

 Big Game Bound launched as a weekly stream showcasing reporters covering the NFL’s top teams.
 Doles has been at the helm of the program since early September.
 The stream now goes from weekly to daily as we inch closer to Super Bowl LV.